winstonbecker/scColonHuBMAP/README.md

 Others have reported that in specific cases multimodal date can enable the elucidation of additional cell states.
 Following our initial clustering and annotation of the data based ont eh single-ome data, we also attempted...

 ## Data integration
-CCA vs dictionary based method
+CCA vs dictionary based method.
+And if dictionary do you map to the same sample as the references using the entire multiome set as a bridge.
+Probably best to do by compartment based on what we saw for encode, which may be easier anyway.

 ## Regulatory TF analysis